srossitto79/AgentLlama007B/README.md

 ## Key Features

-- **Natural Language Conversations**: Engage in human-like conversations powered by advanced language models like Anthropic's Claude.
+- **Natural Language Conversations**: Engage in human-like conversations powered by local language models.
 - **Tool Integration**: Execute various tools, including image generation, web search, Wikipedia queries, and more, all within the conversation.
 - **Persistent Memory**: Contextual knowledge is stored in a vector database, providing continuity and enhancing the conversational experience.
 - **Modular Architecture**: Easily extend AgentLlama007B with additional skills and tools to suit your specific needs.